apache/iceberg-docs/landing-page/content/common/vendors.md

  - limitations under the License.
  -->

-## Vendors shipping Apache Iceberg
+## Vendors Supporting Iceberg Tables

-This page contains some of the vendors who are shipping Apache Iceberg in their products
+This page contains some of the vendors who are shipping and supporting Apache Iceberg in their products

 ### [Cloudera](http://clouera.com)